rust-lang/book/second-edition/src/ch20-02-multithreaded.md

 sense in plain English with the real-life metaphor I've added /Carol -->

-Instead of storing a vector of `JoinHandle<()>` instances in the thread pool, we'll store instances of the `Worker` struct.
+Instead of storing a vector of `JoinHandle<()>` instances in the thread pool, we’ll store instances of the `Worker` struct.
 Each `Worker` will store a single `JoinHandle<()>` instance.
-Then we'll implement a method on `Worker` that will take a closure of code to run and send it to the already-running thread for execution.
-We'll also give each worker an `id` so we can tell the different workers in the pool apart when logging or debugging.
+Then we’ll implement a method on `Worker` that will take a closure of code to run and send it to the already-running thread for execution.
+We’ll also give each worker an `id` so we can tell the different workers in the pool apart when logging or debugging.

-First, let's make these changes to what happens when we create a `ThreadPool`.
+First, let’s make these changes to what happens when we create a `ThreadPool`.
-We'll implement the code that sends the closure to the thread after we have `Worker` set up in this way:
+We’ll implement the code that sends the closure to the thread after we have `Worker` set up in this way:

 1. Define a `Worker` struct that holds an `id` and a `JoinHandle<()>`